Grantlal/culinary-companion-home/README.md

 # Culinary Companion Home
 This is the service that essentially will act as a connector between each of the services and the front-end.
-In other words the Home API is the facade the front-end works with solely.
+The Home API works as a facade between the culinary companion website and back-end microservices.
+The purpose of this is to hide more of the authentication from the customer facing website and only have one place it interacts with.

 ### Getting Started
+Requirements:
-Requirements: Ensure you have .Net Core installed. --> https://dotnet.microsoft.com/download
+- Ensure you have .Net Core installed. --> https://dotnet.microsoft.com/download
+- Also install the IDE of your choice, I highly recommend JetBrains Rider, or Visual Studio

-Shoudln't be too much more here just run the application, and now everything should work.
+Shouldn't be too much more to getting the software to run other than hitting the run button.
+Happy debugging!